faresismail96/blog/content/about.md

   name = "Fares Ismail"
 +++

-23, Data Engineer and attempting to become better at: **List a bunch of stuff here**
+24, Data Engineer and attempting to become better at: **List a bunch of stuff here**

-I read somewhere that one of the best ways to learn, is to do so publically.
+I read somewhere that one of the best ways to learn, is to do so publicly.

 Hence this site.
 I will be detailing here as often as I can the tips and tricks I learn everyday...